Self-Managed Super Fund – for up to 6 members

 Obviously, Trevor cannot take a fee as remuneration for acting as the Trustee.
 Taking a fee breaches section 17A(1) SIS Act 1993.

-Contribution restrictions also apply as to the child’s ability to make personal concessional contributions.
+Contribution restrictions also apply to the child’s ability to make personal concessional contributions.
 A person under 18 can only make personal concessional contributions if they have income derived from work activities.
 If they do not, the only concessional contributions they can receive will be from a legitimate employer.

 As a minor, they are entitled to receive a death benefit pension from the superannuation of either of their parents and be treated like a dependant for tax purposes on any superannuation lump sum death benefit.